 Innovative transportation technologies are changing how we get around Victoria.

 The transportation sector is changing rapidly in cities across Canada.
-The City looks forward to welcoming new innovative transportation modes and introducing regulations to guide their operations in the City.
+The City looks forward to welcoming new innovative transportation modes and introducing regulations to guide our operations.

 The City of Victoria has been developing regulation to allow for the operation of shared mobility businesses to operate dock-less bike and e-bike devices.
 The Shared Mobility Business Regulation Bylaw will require adoption from City Council prior to releasing an application process for interested businesses.